CumulusNetworks/docs/content/guides/nvidia-air/Organizations.md

 <div style="margin-top: 20px;"></div>

-To add a new member, click the **Add Members** button and enter the email address of each new member.
+To add a new member, click the **Add Member** button and enter the email address of each new member.

 {{<img src="/images/guides/nvidia-air/AddOrgMember.png">}}